Symphony in A minor (Ichmouratov): III. Largo

-The Largo movement, set in the resplendent key of E Major, unfolds with a sense of nostalgia rather than melancholy, setting the tone with its swelling strings.
+The Largo movement, set in the resplendent key of E major, unfolds with a sense of nostalgia rather than melancholy, setting the tone with its swelling strings.
 However, it doesn't take long before the composition reveals its lyrical depth through solos performed by the trumpet, flute, and clarinet.

 The composer's initial inspiration for this movement was to portray the remarkable figure of Eulalie Durocher, recognized as Mother Marie-Rose Durocher, particularly in her role as the founding superior of a religious community in Longueuil, Quebec.
 However, the emotional depth of this composition was profoundly intensified by a tragic event – the sudden and shocking death of the composer's own mother.
-Like Eulalie Durocher, the composer's mother embodied qualities of compassion and fortitude, making her passing a deeply personal and emotionally charged experience.
+Like Eulalie Durocher, the composer's mother embodied qualities of compassion and fortitude, making her death a deeply personal and emotionally charged experience.
 While the prevailing message is of affirmation in the face of adversity, there is room for a humorous march, playfully orchestrated and always in common time.